 The 2019 Novel Coronavirus (2019-nCoV) was first identified in the Wuhan province of China late in 2019.
-Genetic analysis of 2019-nCoV is in process to confirm the origin, likely from animals.
-Historically, SARS, another coronavirus, originated with civit cats.
-MERS, which also impacted humans, arose from camels.
-Until we are able to understand this virus better, prudence is in order, but not panic.
+Genetic analysis of 2019-nCoV is in process to confirm the origin, likely from bats.
+Until we are able to understand this virus better, prevention is in order, but not panic.
 Take care of your overall health and practice good public health measures while the situation develops.

 Naturopathic Virus Care